 You can travel to the Western Isles by air — one of the airports, in fact, the one on Barra in the south of the isles, has as its landing strip the sandy shores of that island’s beaches — and you can cross the water by ferry to several ports.

-Stornoway, on the northern island of Lewis, is the largest town in the islands, and it may be your entry point by air or by sea.
+Stornoway, on the northern island of Lewis, is the largest town in the islands, and it may be your entry point to the isles by air or by sea.
 In midsummer, it becomes an entry point for thousands, as the Hebridean Celtic Festival — HebCelt for short — showcases the music of the Hebrides and brings artists from other parts of the world to share their music with audiences, who come from down the road, across the water, and as far away as New Zealand and California.
 Well into its second decade, HebCelt has built a reputation as one of the top Celtic festivals in the world, well worth the journey each July.

-HebCelt not the only festival in the islands, though — through the year there are festivals of the sea, Highland games in the summer, the Mountain Festival on Harris in autumn, and piping competitions, races, agricultural shows, and community festivals across the year.
+HebCelt not the only festival in the isles, though — through the year there are festivals of the sea, Highland games in the summer, the Mountain Festival on Harris in autumn, and piping competitions, races, agricultural shows, and community festivals across the year.

 The festivals are great celebrations and good reasons to come to the islands.
 It is the day to day life amid the beauty of land and water and the reminders of ancient past that are also part of the draw of the Western Isles.
 “There’s a lot of freedom, and openness in the landscape, and the older ways of life and Gaelic song right along with top chart hits on the radio,” says musician Julie Fowlis, who grew up on North Uist.
 “I’m not sure I really appreciated all that until I left to go away to university.”